Inventory Management

 Add New Parts

-Fill out the Name field with the name of the part.
+• Name – The name of the part.

-Fuel Tank - You will only see this checkbox if you are on the Enterprise subscription level.
-This value tells the system that you are adding a new fuel tank to the system.
+• Fuel Tank (Enterprise only) – Adds a new fuel tank to the system.
 Click this link to find out more information about the fuel tank management feature.

 Back To Top